 On September 26, 2014, PBGC HRD Director Etheridge provided this reporting agent with an email response to my earlier September 11, 2014 request for information.
-In summary, HRD records reflected [976] and OIT made timely notification to HRD of PBGC Computer Resource Use policy violations to permit timely and appropriate action by HRD.
-Of the four (4) examples provided to HRD, existing records confirmed administrative action was taken against employees [976] and [976] Actions against [976] and [976] could not be confirmed via existing records due to the fact records retention requirements did not require HRD records be maintained longer than 4 years.
-An HRD manager does have a recollection that [976] voluntarily resigned in lieu of administrative action being levied against [976].
-Such a proposed action would have only resulted from timely notification from OIT on the systems misuse.
+In summary, HRD records reflected and OIT made timely notification to HRD of PBGC Computer Resource Use policy violations to permit timely and appropriate action by HRD.
+Of the four (4) examples provided to HRD, existing records confirmed administrative action was taken against employees and could not be confirmed via existing records due to the fact records retention requirements did not require HRD records be maintained longer than 4 years.
+An HRD manager does have a recollection that voluntarily resigned in lieu of administrative action being levied against voluntarily resigned in lieu of administrative action being levied against Such a proposed action would have only resulted from timely notification from OIT on the systems misuse.
 HRD now has a retention period of 7 years for these types of records.
 (EXHIBIT 9 and EXHIBIT 9a)